langenhagen/barn-sidebar/README.md

 # barn-sidebar
-A stylish side bar for Desktops of the `Windows` operating system.
+A stylish sidebar for Desktops of the `Windows` operating system.
 - author: andreasl (andreas@langenhagen.cc)
 - version: 19-04-27
+**The project is not maintained anymore.**

 ![](res/screen-example.png)

-**The project is not maintained anymore.**

 A cool sidebar that occupies an adjustable part of the screen or slide in/out of the screen when the mouse moves to the screens edge.